ISISComputingGroup/ibex_developers_manual/OPI-Creation.md

     </macros>

 here EURO would be a parameter passed from the synoptic and it is combined with P to create the prefix for all PVs referenced within the OPI screen

+# Developer Testing

+## Start the IOC

+Make sure the instrument is running with the `EPICS\start_inst.bat` command Open an epics terminal a list all running instruments with

+    console -M< localhost -x